This page Updated 14 Aug 2005

 But when you look at the result, you find that the starting ancestor and his or her spouse are included as are the descendants for 10 generations, but the descendants' spouses and their parents are missing.
 Why?

 To understand why, look carefully at the filter definition.
-First, the filter tells TMG, look for the people defined by the area marked by the blue line - that is, the target ancestor.
-Next, in the area marked by the red line, it says to TMG, add their (the target ancestor's) spouses.
+First, the filter tells TMG, look for the people defined by the area marked by the blue box – that is, the target ancestor.
+Next, in the area marked by the red box, it says to TMG, add their (the target ancestor's) spouses.
 Then it says, add their (the target ancestor's) ancestors.
 Finally, it says add their (the target ancestor's) descendants.
 Notice that it never says to add the spouses of the spouses, nor the ancestors of the spouses.
-Each section of the "add" portion at the bottom refers back always to the people identified inside the blue line.
+Each section of the "add" portion at the bottom refers back always to the people identified inside the blue box.

 Of course, the desired result can be obtained.
 As is usual in TMG, there are several methods, with the best depending on the exact result desired.
 Three of them are described below, starting with the simplest and progressing to more complex methods capable of dealing with more complicated groups of people.